challenger-dk/Challenger-mvp-backend/readme.md

 #### Backend services
 Consists of an Api-Gateway and multiple other services:
+- API-Gateway: handles all incomming requests and directs them to appropriate service.
+Also handles auth.
 - UserService: Handles user actions, friends
 - ChallengeService: Handles challenges, private and public.
+- ChatService: Handles chats.
+- TeamService: Handles users in teams.

 #### Databases
 Currently the databases in use: